 Finally, make sure you recognise what you’ve achieved as this will help you to reinforce any new habits that make you feel better.
 For example, if you’ve stuck to your goal of 10,000 steps a day for a few weeks, why not reward yourself with a pamper day at home?
 You might even like to celebrate with your support network when you tick a major goal off your list.

 According to many experts, it is possible to turn the vicious cycle of low mood and depression around by using behavioural strategies.
-As we face the possibility that COVID-19 and the restrictions on our daily lives could be here for a while, it will be even more important to do things that give you pleasure or purpose.
+As we learn to live with COVID-19 and start to get back to our normal daily routines, it will be even more important to do things that give you pleasure or purpose.

 Good Thinking is here to support Londoners who are experiencing anxiety, stress, low mood or sleep problems.
 Visit our home page to access all our content, apps and other tools.
-You might also like to watch our video mini-series in which members of the Speakers Collective talk about how they are dealing with lockdown.
+You might also like to watch our video mini-series in which members of the Speakers Collective talk about how they dealt with the COVID-19 pandemic.

 We would like to ask if you would tell us, anonymously, in which London Borough you live, work or study.

 This information will help us develop more personalised support for Londoners, and improve our service to all users.
 Please see our terms and conditions for more information.